患者さん向け Childhood Non-Hodgkin Lymphoma Treatment (PDQ®)

 For information about the treatments listed below, see Treatment Option Overview.

-Treatment of primary CNS lymphoma in children may include:
+Treatment of primary CNS lymphoma in children may include chemotherapy and targeted therapy (rituximab).

 Treatment of peripheral T-cell lymphoma